Miele Compact C1 Turbo Review

 Our Analysis and Test Results

 This metric accounts for 35% of the final score for each vacuum.
 To evaluate the performance of each product at cleaning carpets, we used four different debris types on both low and medium-pile carpet, comparing the amount of material collected.
 The Miele did very well and tied for the runner-up position.

-The Miele did very well at collecting rice on the flat carpet, only taking two passes to collect all of the whole and partial grains, with an additional third pass to get the remaining dust and small pieces.
-This model thoroughly exceeded the performance of every other canister vacuum in this test, including the Dyson Cinetic Big Ball.
-Performance did drop slightly in the fluffier carpet test, taking about eight passes and still leaving plenty of rice behind.
+The Miele did very well at collecting rice on flat carpet, only taking two passes to collect all of the whole and partial grains, with an additional third pass to get the remaining dust and small pieces.
+Performance dropped slightly in the fluffier carpet test, taking about eight passes and still leaving plenty of rice behind.

-Moving on to our cereal test, this model — along with the other canister vacuums — seemed to struggle more than the upright models.
+Moving on to our cereal test, this model seemed to struggle more than the upright models.
 It did alright on flat carpet but occasionally would crush the cereal instead of collecting it, exacerbating the mess.
-However, it still outperformed the Bissell Zing and the Eureka.
-The Miele did a slightly subpar job at collecting the Cheerios from fluffy carpet, plowing them around a bit and missing some after multiple passes, performing on par with the Shark Navigator.
+On fluffy carpet, the Miele plowed the cereal around a bit and missed some even after multiple passes.

 Ease of Use

-This model required a little bit of work to switch between hard and soft flooring types, requiring you to manually switch out the brush heads.
+The Miele requires a little bit of work to switch between hard and soft flooring types, as you have to manually switch out the brush heads.
 The hard floor head does not have a spinning brush, while the carpet one does.
 Overall, this vacuum did about average in our edging test, leaving a little bit of rice behind, but not much.

 The Miele did a fantastic job at cleaning under furniture, cleaning the entire area underneath our simulated sofa.
 Its maximum reach from an outlet is about 30', a respectable length in line with some of our top-performing models.